 The side quiver supplied with the Barnett Crossbow is mounted on the side of the crossbow for quick and effective drawing.
 The quiver is positioned so that it doesn’t get in the way when you have to maneuver the Predator in tight situations, a smart design choice by Barnett.

-The Barnett Predator is one of the best-looking crossbows I’ve ever had the pleasure to look at, It inspires fear and domination.
-This powerful beast of a crossbow is for hunters that want to be at the top of the food chain.
+The Barnett Predator is a powerhouse crossbow for hunters that want to be at the top of the food chain.
 This beast of a crossbow shoots arrows with speeds of up to 430 fps with 156 foot-pounds of kinetic energy.
-The crossbow is on the heavy side but it has an outstanding balance and the crossbow is very accurate.
-If you are looking for a crossbow that really packs a punch, the Predator is what you’re looking for!